Krystalgade 9

-Krystalgade 9 is a Neoclassical property in the Old Town of Copenhagen, Denmark.
+Krystalgade 9 is a Neoclassical property located on the Krystalgade street in the old town of Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1986.

 History

 The site was in 1689 part of a larger property (then No. 43) owned by former Vice-Chancellor Holger Vind's widow Margrethe Vind, née Giedde (died 18 January 1706).
 She was the daughter of Admiral Ove Giedde.
 In 1756, it was as No. 173 owned by butcher Jacob Giørtzen.

 The current building was constructed in 1786 for master klein smith Ole Jensen.
 The property was in the new cadastre of 1806 listed as No. 53.
 It was by then owned by captain and klein smith Ole Jensen.

 With the introduction of house numbering in Copenhagen in 1859, Klædebo Quarter, No. 53 became Krystalgade 9.
 The building fronting the street was at the time of the 1860 census home to a total of 40 people.
 The new rear wing was home to another 16 people.